abarbour/pborepo/README.md

 library(pborepo)
 ?pborepo
 ~~~~~
-will load the package library.
-This is a slowly developing project
-so
+will should work.

+This project is developing slowly: metadata rarely changes, but the R-functions
+likely will.
+So,
-you should re-install often; but, onceit's of suitable
+you should re-install often, although once the package is of suitable
-completeness, I plan to upload it to [CRAN](http://cran.r-project.org/).
+completeness, I may upload it to [CRAN](http://cran.r-project.org/).

 Feel free to contact me (<a href="https://github.com/abarbour" class="user-mention">@abarbour</a>)
 should you have questions, or wish to see other data included; or, use github as it was
 intended and commit some changes of your own! :)